Birmingham's Little Secret...

 Birmingham likes to push two things for its tourism campaign, the new library and the Bullring shopping complex but I believe there's more to Birmingham than clothes and books!
-I'm a lover of culture, food and discovering neighbourhoods that get a beating by the news so to bust that myth I spent an alternative Friday afternoon in Handsworth, Birmingham.
+I'm a lover of culture, food and discovering neighbourhoods that get a beating by the news!
+To bust some myths I spent an alternative Friday afternoon in Handsworth, Birmingham.
+Benefits Street?

-The weather permitted a rare day out I wanted to switch things up, living simply is my motto but I loved the powdery lots and would like one in my house now!
-Soho House is for sure an 'Oasis' that stands out due to its current location but I'm not going to discriminate because I'm sure during the Boulton's time living at Soho House that corner of Birmingham was a whole other story!
+The weather permitted some sunny spells, I wanted to switch things up!
+Living simply is my motto but I loved the fancy things sometimes, Boulton's house looked well nice!
+Soho House stood like an 'Oasis' that contrasted its Handsworth location, I wasn't about to discriminate because I'm sure during the Boulton's time living at Soho House that corner of Birmingham was a whole other story?
+Yes, I'm sure!
 Since the Boulton's called Soho House their home this Birmingham residence has been used for a whole range of purposes but it was great to see the preserved items that are displayed in the rooms.
 Take me back to the Lunar room where the great minds of Birmingham used to meet and be guided by the light of the moon, street lights are most definitely overrated!
-I guess its a good thing to take a chance on something that offers a different experience its all about seeking something new!
+I guess its a good thing to take a chance on something that offers a different experience it's all about seeking something new!
 Birmingham definitely has hidden depths!
-Soho House Museum you still work and serve!
-You're welcome!
+Soho House Museum you still work and serve some more, B!

 Does that street look familiar?
 I made my way from Soho House to Birmingham's most famous street.
 James Turner Street has become a tourist hotspot since it was featured in the controversial documentary series 'Benefits St'.
 I'm not going to sugar coat that I was slightly wary about seeking the residence of James Turner Street but it had to be done.
 I wanted to challenge the stereotypes of Birmingham that are fed to us via the news bulletins because we're all human aren't we?
 I didn't see White Dee otherwise known as Deidre Kelly, she's Benefits Street's Brummie celebrity of the moment.
 Who wants tourist appropriate areas when you can travel a few stops down the Metro line to Winson Green, Birmingham?
 Travel and creating new adventures doesn't have to limit us to the city centre when there's a whole city to see!
 Don't judge James Turner Street!
 Respect James Turner Street!
 Yes Deirdre!
 I won't judge!

 I'm not saying this for it to sound positive but my kebab was amazing, never mind the portion size because I struggled to finish the vast majority that was on the plate but I will be back Dawat!
 I must admit that Handsworth is a very culturally diverse area, lots of different shops make up the vibrant high street.
 Aside from Kurdish food matter I would have to say that Handsworth has an tonne of Caribbean eateries that all looked extremely appetising.
 Birmingham has the advantage of being made up of many cultures and a whole range of different nationalities so that's just fine with me!
 The shade of it all!
 I had to take a second to think that I was only a mere three miles away from Birmingham's city centre with more specialist fashion retailers than you would see in The Bullring!
-Perceptions aside I look at all the press that Handsworth receives and I just want to express that I felt safe during my afternoon in a part of the city that gets a bad name!
+Perceptions aside I look at all the press that Handsworth receives and I just want to express that I felt safe during my afternoon in Handsworth, I was surprised!
 I know about danger!
+Brum, I loved everything!